functorz-tech/momen_doc/tutorial/how-to-set-a-countdown-timer-when-sending-a-verification-code.md

 ## About Momen

-[Momen](https://momen.app/?channel=blog-about) is a no-code web app builder that enables users to create fully customizable web apps, marketplaces, social networks, AI apps, enterprise SaaS, and more.
-Momen supports real-time iteration, powerful API integration, and rapid product launch.
+[Momen](https://momen.app/?channel=docs) is a no-code web app builder that lets you create fully customizable web apps, marketplaces, social networks, AI tools, enterprise SaaS platforms, and more.
+Iterate and refine your projects in real time for a smooth, streamlined creation process.
+Momen also offers powerful API integration, making it easy to connect your app to any service.
+Bring your ideas to life and launch products faster than ever with Momen.